Takođe pogledajte: Minute, minuté, minutë, minutė, minūte, i minūtē

 1. Lasting for a very short period; briefly, momentarily

-• 1929, L. L. Zamenhof, Johannes Dietterle, editor, Originala Verkaro [Original Oeuvre]:
+• 1929, L. L. Zamenhof, edited by Johannes Dietterle, Originala Verkaro [Original Oeuvre]:

 Francuski